-For me the Jaguar F-PACE is a very sporty looking SUV and as a female driver I feel and look very sexy in it.
+For me, the Jaguar F-PACE is a very sporty looking SUV and as a female driver, I feel and look very sexy in it.
 Trust me a lot of blokes were very intrigued and on many occasions I giggled at how many guys stopped and looked, they could not keep their eyes on the Jaguar F-PACE.
-It was real empowering returning to the parked Jaguar, to find guys looking at it wondering what this SUV was all about.
+It was really empowering returning to the parked Jaguar, to find guys looking at it wondering what this SUV was all about.

 This is the land of 4WD and SUV’s, a vast country when it comes to travel so every penny counts regarding fuel economy.
 Talking about fuel economy I drove from Warrnambool to Orbost on one tank.
 The distance and drive was 7 h 11 min (623.4 km) via M1 and Princes Hwy/A1, which costs me just under 70 dollars.
 Crikey I thought that was pretty damn good.
 So did anyone else I talked too.

 The F-PACE is not a common SUV that every Australian will own let alone can afford to buy.
-It is going to take time for Jaguar to re-establish itself and move away from that old man’s car mentality, and on many occasions the average Australian didn’t even know that Jaguar had a SUV.
-With the demise of Holden and Ford production in Australia I can see this car market opening up to more imports including Jaguar.
-The F-PACE is a hit for Jaguar world-wide with this model alone making more than 50% of the total sales.
-The E-PACE has just been launched which is a smaller version, and next year will also see the launch of the I-PACE all electric SUV.
+It is going to take time for Jaguar to re-establish itself and move away from that old man’s car mentality, and on many occasions, the average Australian didn’t even know that Jaguar had an SUV.
+With the demise of Holden and Ford production in Australia, I can see this car market opening up to more imports including Jaguar.
+The F-PACE is a hit for Jaguar worldwide with this model alone making more than 50% of the total sales.
+The E-PACE has just been launched which is a smaller version, and next year will also see the launch of the I-PACE all-electric SUV.
 Jaguar is becoming an SUV company.